masai1116/SHARE-seq-alignment/README.md

 Before running, three sections in the main script "Split_seq_example.sh" need to be updated for each run, inlcuding
 A) paths B) sample configuration C) fastq configuration

+## fastq configuration
+Indexed=F # T or F; defaul is F, indicate if the fastq reads are already indexed

+Start=Fastq_Merge # Bcl or Fastq_Merge (when fastq were generated per run) or Fastq_SplitLane (when fastq were generated per sequencing lane)

+Runtype=full # QC or full;  QC only analyze 12M reads to get a quick sense of data

+Sequencer=Novaseq # Novaseq or Nextseq;  miseq or nova-seq has the same sequencing direction, use "Novaseq" for either

+## RNA-seq options
 The pipeline also offers flexible RNA-seq specific options for advanced users.
-D) RNA-seq options

 removeSingelReadUMI=F # T or F; default is F. If T, UMIs with single read will be removed.